NgxQ130105/OnOffStatusHpxAPI/README.md

 How to use:
 - Do /api new in Hypixel server to get the new API, replace the old with the new one
-- Inputing your username instead mine (z3r0o2)
+- Input your username instead mine (z3r0o2)
 - Click the "run" button to execute the code.
-It will ONLY notify you if you are disconnected through the Terminal or else it will show nothing!
+It will ONLY notify you if you are disconnected in the server through the Terminal or else it will show nothing!